Honeywell TH9320WF Touchscreen Thermostat

 Connecting to the Wi-Fi network

-After the initial setup, walk the homeowner through connecting to a Wi-Fi network.
-Or, refer the homeowner to the User’s Guide, so the homeowner can connect the thermostat to a Wi-Fi network at a later time.
+After completing the Honeywell TH9320WF thermostat installation and initial setup, walk the homeowner through connecting to a Wi-Fi network.
+Or, refer the homeowner to the User’s Guide so they can connect the thermostat to a Wi-Fi network at a later time.

-Touch Yes to connect the thermostat to the Wi-Fi network.
+Touch Yes to connect the thermostat to the Wi-Fi network during the Honeywell TH9320WF thermostat installation process.
 The screen displays the message “Searching for wireless networks.
 Please wait…” after which it displays a list of all Wi-Fi networks it can find.

 - 2b Using the keyboard, touch the characters that spell out the home network password.